-Changing lives one girl at a time
+Changing lives, one girl at a time

 This social enterprise is unfolding now in the hills of Karatu, where a 15-acre site was purchased in January to build an ecoVillage.

-MGRC works to expand opportunities for the girls – and to broaden their vision of what they can do to make a living.
+Maasai Girls Rescue Center works to expand opportunities for the girls – and to broaden their vision of what they can do to make a living.
 With counseling and guidance, we empower them to make their own choices and assume responsibility for their decisions.